Noahroopull133/BuzzFeedQuizImgs/README.md

 # BuzzFeedQuizImgs
 A stupid side project I'm working on.
 It generates BuzzFeed Quizzes that are entirely pointless.
-This project serves as an image bank.
+This project will serve as an image bank.